 Watch this Data Analyst Roadmap YouTube video created especially for beginners:

 Data Analysts are professionals who translate numbers, statistics, and figures into plain English for everyone to understand.
 Considering the past and present trends we can say that there’s always an increasing scope for data analysts at the workplace.

-If subjects like mathematics, statistics, computer science excite you and you are willing to work in a field that has a combination of these, then data analyst will be a perfect fit for you.
+If subjects like mathematics, statistics, and computer science excite you and you are willing to work in a field that has a combination of these, then data analysis will be a perfect fit for you.
 Data mining, Python, and SQL will play a major technological role in the post of a data analyst.
 The job requires extracting insights from the data sets and making them as reports and visualizations.